 These audited consolidated financial statements reflect the consolidation of the legal entities forming the Group for the periods presented.
-The principal operating legal entities forming the Group are listed in note 27.
+The principal operating subsidiaries forming the Group are listed in Note 27 - Related party transactions and information to the audited consolidated financial statements.

 These financial statements have also been prepared for the purposes of satisfying the filing requirements for the individual financial statements of the Irish subsidiaries, the German subsidiaries and a number of the Dutch subsidiaries of the Group.
-Refer to note 30 for further details.
+See Note 30 - Filing requirements to the audited consolidated financial statements for further details.

-As used herein, "we", "our" and "us" refer to Ardagh Metal Packaging S.A. and its consolidated subsidiaries, unless the context requires otherwise
+As used herein, "we", "our" and "us" refer to Ardagh Metal Packaging S.A. and its consolidated subsidiaries, unless the context requires otherwise.